juleswhite/mobilecloud-15/ex/VideoUploadClient/README.md

 			SERVER_URL = "http://192.168.56.1:8080";

-	c) Camera may or may not work in Emulator for recording videos.
+	c) Camera will not work in Emulator for recording videos.

 	d) To get the Video from Gallery:
 	    -> Open DDMS Perspective.